 18. Too young to row their own boats?
 Sail a toy one across the Conservatory Water in Central Park.

-19. Ride the train out to the New York Aquarium to gawk at all manner of marine life, or just cross the boardwalk to come face to face with the Atlantic Ocean.
+19. Ride the train out to the New York Aquarium to gawk at the amazing Ocean Wonders: Sharks! exhibit and all manner of marine life, or just cross the boardwalk to come face to face with the Atlantic Ocean.

 20. Plan a preschool-appropriate (in both sights and length) day trip. you can hit uptown, downtown, parts of Brooklyn, and more.

-22. Take a spin in the twirling studio and make messy art at the Children's Museum of the Arts, which caters to the 5-and-younger set in its Wee Arts room.
+22. Make messy art at the Children's Museum of the Arts, which caters to the 5-and-younger set in its stART Studio.

 23. Explore all kinds of hands-on creative stations at the Brooklyn Children's Museum's Totally Tots play zone just for those under age 5.
 Want more museum-sanctioned fun?
 Check out its SPARK play space in Dumbo.